lak-87/Quantium-Data-Analyst-Virtual-Internship-/README.md

  * Monthly overall sales revenue
  * Monthly number of customers
- * Monthly number of transactions per customer Considered Pearson correlations and magnitude distance as measures to compare different control stores to each of the trial stores
+ * Monthly number of transactions per customer Considered Pearson correlations and magnitude distance as measures to compare different control stores to each of the trial stores.

 </br> The main goals of the task are
  1. Find the control stores by exploring data, defining metrics and visualize graphs
  2. Assessment of trial -Discover the insights/trends by comparing trial stores with control stores